Spatial entanglement between two quantum walkers with exchange symmetric coins: Our settings and results

-Now, we will investigate the entanglement dynamics between the two walkers.
-Each of the walkers undergoes an identical but separate discrete-time quantum walk as is discussed in the previous section.
-Throughout this work, we will use the logarithmic negativity
+Each walker then undergoes an identical but separate discrete-time quantum walk, as discussed in the previous section.
+To investigate the entanglement dynamics between the two walkers, we will use the entanglement entropy as the entanglement measure